California shelter opens to immigrant children from border

 With more than 20,000 immigrant children currently in government custody, U.S. officials have been scrambling to open such facilities.

-The government failed to prepare for an increase in unaccompanied children as President Joe Biden ended some of his predecessor’s hardline immigration policies.
-The Biden administration decided against quickly expelling minors from the country as the Trump administration had done for eight months.
+The government failed to prepare for an increase in mostly Central American children traveling alone as President Joe Biden ended some of his predecessor’s hardline immigration policies.
+The Biden administration decided against quickly expelling unaccompanied minors from the country as the Trump administration had done for eight months.

-Children are initially taken to border facilities that aren’t equipped to house them for longer periods of time.
-From there, they are being sent to large-scale shelters while case workers assess which relatives are suitable to take them.
+Children are initially taken to border facilities that aren’t equipped to house them for long periods of time.
+From there, they are being sent to these shelters while case workers assess which relatives are suitable to take them.

 The minors will then go through immigration court proceedings to see whether they are eligible to stay in the U.S. or must return to their home countries.